fdac15/news/README.md

 ### [Sep 16] Clarification of the assignment / Assignment1 presentations

 ### [Sep 14] Discovery
-   * Will finish data discovery lecture and will give a new assignment
+   * Finish data discovery lecture and discussed a new assignment
    * Selected Presentations for the entire class
       1. Please vote if you have not done so
       1. Since the results are not yet available, the selected presentations will be delayed until Wednesday
       1. I am very impressed with the presentations I have seen on Friday and with the ones I have had a chance to read so far, great work!
+   * Think about final project
+      1. Involves data discovery/retrieval/storage/analysis/presentation
+      1. Try to find topic that you like or data that you want to analyze
+      1. Prepare a presentation to recruit others to join your project
+      1. It will have a four page final report
+      1. Examples of final projects done last year at http://github.com/fdac/

 ### [Sep 11] Prallel presentations in class
    * Six groups presenting in parallel: presentation is 5min+2m questions